Skip to main content

 Product, platform, applied ML

 Frank is the co-founder of Vardr Partners and a longtime builder of data-intensive systems.
-He was co-founder and Chief Product Officer at SocialFlow, the social-media optimization platform acquired by Bitvore, where he led product across a real-time decisioning system that ran millions of publishing decisions a day.
+He was Chief Executive Officer at Talla AI in Boston (acquired by Seva) and co-founder and Chief Product Officer at SocialFlow, the social-media optimization platform acquired by Piano Software, where he led product across a real-time decisioning system that ran millions of publishing decisions a day.
+He is an advisor to Glasswing Ventures, the first venture fund built specifically around an AI thesis.

 Across the last two decades he has shipped agentic-AI systems in environments where decisions had to be both fast and defensible — publishing, advertising technology, and now public-sector benefits.
-He leads Vardr's product, platform, and applied-ML practice.
+He leads Vardr's product, platform, and applied-ML practice, and is the developer of Crosscheck (XC), the firm's AI development framework — available at crosscheckagent.com — which optimizes the combined capabilities of multiple LLMs and lets AI firms manage their token consumption efficiently.
+Vardr uses Crosscheck every day on its critical projects.

 Reach